jaylinthomas01/nfc-music-node/README.md

 ## 🛠 Tech Stack

 - **ESP32** microcontroller
 - **PN532** NFC reader
-- **ESPHome** (or Arduino/C++)
+- **Arduino IDE** (or PlatformIO)
-- **Google Home** speaker (connected via Spotify)
+- **Google Home** speaker
-- Optional: **Home Assistant** for deeper automation
+- Optional: **Home Assistant** integration

 ## 🧩 Features

 - 🎵 Plays different playlists based on tag UID
-- 📓 Logs unknown tags to serial monitor or file
+- 📓 Logs unknown tags to serial monitor
-- 🗃 Configurable YAML/JSON playlist map
+- 🗃 Easy-to-edit playlist map in code
-- 🔒 Locally controlled—no sketchy cloud stuff
+- 🔒 No cloud dependencies

 ## 📸 Demo

-*(Insert short GIF or photo of tag triggering playlist)*
+*(Insert a photo or GIF here once you take one!)*

 ## 🧪 How To Use

 1. Flash the ESP32 with the code inside `code/`
-2. Connect the PN532 to the ESP32 (see wiring diagram)
+2. Connect the PN532 to the ESP32 (wiring diagram coming soon)
-3. Power it up and open serial monitor
+3. Power it up and open the serial monitor
-4. Tap a tag → get a log of the UID
+4. Tap an NFC tag → UID appears in the log
-5. Add that UID to your `playlist_map` config
+5. Add that UID to your playlist config
-6. Enjoy instant vibes™
+6. Vibes acquired 🎧

 ## 🧾 Example Playlist Config (pseudo-code)